Nanking (1938 film)

 Nanking (南京) is a Japanese documentary film released in the year 1938.
-It was composed of footage shot inside and outside the walls of the city of Nanking just after the end of the Battle of Nanking during the Second Sino-Japanese War.
+It was composed of footage shot inside and outside the walls of the city of Nanjing (Nanking) just after the end of the Battle of Nanking during the Second Sino-Japanese War.

-The movie was planned out in conjunction with the documentary Shanghai on the Battle of Shanghai in anticipation that the advance on Nanking would follow.
-After the shooting of Shanghai wrapped up the equipment used for that movie was passed on to Nankings camera crew who departed for Nanking before dawn on December 12, 1937.
+The movie was planned out in conjunction with the documentary Shanghai on the Battle of Shanghai in anticipation that the advance on Nanjing would follow.
+After the shooting of Shanghai wrapped up the equipment used for that movie was passed on to Nankings camera crew who departed for Nanjing before dawn on December 12, 1937.
 They arrived on December 14 the day after the city's fall, spent New Year's there, and continued shooting until January 4.

 Considered for a long time as a lost film, it was discovered in Beijing, China, in the year 1995, though about ten minutes of footage is missing.
 A DVD copy has been released by Nippon Eiga Shinsha.